'Chargering' like we've never seen before: Chargers blow 27-point lead, lose to Jaguars

 You can't lead 27-0, after forcing four first-half interceptions, and lose.
 But this is the Chargers.
 It's a franchise that finds ways to surprise us, and not in a good way.

 The Jacksonville Jaguars came all the way back from one of the worst starts to a playoff game you'll ever see, with Trevor Lawrence shaking off four early interceptions to throw four touchdowns and also lead a game-winning drive in the final minutes.
 On a great call, the Jaguars didn't sneak it on fourth-and-inches but gave it to Travis Etienne on an outside run for 25 yards.
 That set up a field-goal attempt and Riley Patterson nailed it as time expired.
-Unbelievably, the Jaguars are moving on in the playoffs after the 31-30 win.
+Unbelievably, the Jaguars are moving on in the playoffs after the 31-30 win in the wild-card round.

 According to NFL Research, it's the third-biggest comeback in NFL playoff history, the biggest comeback win in Jaguars history and the biggest blown lead in Chargers history.